-From snow carpeted mountains, skiing, beautiful lush orchards to rippling lakes and an extravagantly beautiful culture, Jammu and Kashmir has it all.
+From snow carpeted mountains, skiing, beautiful lush orchards to rippling lakes and extravagantly beautiful culture, Jammu and Kashmir has it all.

-Known as the jewellery crown of India, Jammu and Kashmir has its own unique way of accessorizing with the jewellery.
+Known as the jewellery crown of India, Jammu, and Kashmir has its own unique way of accessorizing with the jewellery.

 The precious stones are studded in the jewellery of Jammu and Kashmir, which increases the aesthetic appeal of the ornaments.

 Gold and Silver Jewellery:

 The ornaments in Jammu and Kashmir are usually made of Gold and Silver.
-The technique of making gold and silver jewellery is old and traditional; therefore the jewellery of Jammu and Kashmir has a unique style which is difficult to copy.
+The technique of making gold and silver jewellery is old and traditional; therefore the jewellery of Jammu and Kashmir has a unique style that is difficult to copy.

 The rural people of Jammu and Kashmir adorn circular earrings called Kundalas.

 These are the anklets worn by the rural women in Jammu.

 The women of Rajouri district adorn a silver cap or crown known as chaunk phool.
 It is worn on the head under the veil.

 The tika is adorned on the forehead.
 Balu is the nose ring and band/kada is a fine gold filigree wrist ornament/bangle, usually adorned by the women of Jammu.

 Jewellery of Kashmir:

 These are made of gold and silver and are fringed with hanging pearls and gold leaves.

-Bala: Bala is studded with a turquoise stone attached to a fringe of hanging gold leaves and balls.
+Bala is studded with a turquoise stone attached to a fringe of hanging gold leaves and balls.

 Alka-hor is a type of ear jewellery that rests over either ear and is connected by a chain running over the head.

 Deji-hor is a type of earrings that hangs on a silk thread/gold chain and passes through holes in the ears pierced at the top end of the ear-lobes.

-Atta Hor: Atta-Hor is another ear ornament and hangs over the ears of the Kashmiri Pandit married women on either side of the head, connected by a golden chain running over the head.
+Atta-Hor is another ear ornament and hangs over the ears of the Kashmiri Pandit married women on either side of the head, connected by a golden chain running over the head.

 Made of gold and silver, Kana-door is studded with red, green stones and pearls.
 It is usually worn by young girls.

-Kana-vaji: Kana-vaji is studded with small pearls.
+Kana-vaji is studded with small pearls.
 Worn as a symbol of marriage, kana-vaji is adorned by women on a daily basis.

 The necklaces in Kashmir are usually the triangular pendants made of silver and gold and are suspended on a black cord.

-Halaqband is a traditional choker necklace studded with the mirror pieces, rubies, emeralds and precious gemstones.
+Halaqband is a traditional choker necklace studded with the mirror pieces, rubies, emeralds, and precious gemstones.
 It has the interlocking sections joined together with the help of a thread

 Gunus is a thick bangle made of gold and silver.
 It has a snake/lion head embossed at either end.